-I am in charge of reviewing six areas of Westerville Library’s youth collection.
-Some of these sections have included kids graphic novels, kids chapter books, first chapter books, and three non-fiction sections.
+I am in charge of reviewing six rotating areas of Westerville Library’s youth collection.
+Some of these sections have included kids graphic novels, kids chapter books, first chapter books, holiday books, and various non-fiction sections.
 I regularly review each of these areas for books in poor condition and more thoroughly review every book in each section once a year.
 Books are pulled from the collection due to poor circulation, poor condition, outdated content, or inaccurate information.

-While I do not make final purchase decisions, I send new book and replacement book recommendations to the youth collection development librarian weekly.
+While I do not make final purchase decisions, I send new book and replacement book recommendations to the youth collection development librarian regularly.